ASKCOS/ASKCOS/makeit/README.md

 tasks within the algorithm.

 - Context recommendation: via '--context_recommender', currently has the following options:

 	-'Nearest_Neighbor': Uses a nearest neighbor based database search (memory intensive, ~30GB, and slow; relies on external data file)

 	-'Neural_Network': Uses a pretrained neural network (highly recommended!!)

-- Context prioritization: via '--context_prioritization', specifies how we should determine the ``best'' context for a proposed reaction.
+- Context prioritization: via '--context_prioritization', specifies how we should determine the "best" context for a proposed reaction.
 It currently has the following options:

-	-'Probability': uses the likelihood of success for the reaction under that condition -'Rank': uses the rank of the reaction under that condition relative to all other outcomes
+	-'Probability': uses the likelihood of success for the reaction under that condition

+	-'Rank': uses the rank of the reaction under that condition relative to all other outcomes

 - Forward evaluation: via '--forward_scoring', is used to evaluate the likelihood of success of a reaction.
 It currently has the following options:

 	-'Template_Based': uses the original forward evaluation method enumerating all possible outcomes by applying templates and then predicting the most likely main product [https://pubs.acs.org/doi/abs/10.1021/acscentsci.7b00064]

     -'Template_Free': uses the higher-performing and faster template-free method based on graph convolutional neural networks [https://arxiv.org/abs/1709.04555]

     -'Fast_Filter': uses a binary classifier to distinguish good and bad reaction suggestions.
 It is imperfect, but very fast.
-Based on the ``in-scope filter'' suggested by Marwin Segler [https://www.nature.com/articles/nature25978]
+Based on the "in-scope filter" suggested by Marwin Segler [https://www.nature.com/articles/nature25978]

 - Retrosynthetic template prioritization: via '--template_prioritization', is used to minimize the number of reaction templates that must be applied to the target compound at each iteration.
 It currently has the following options:

 	-'Relevance': Quantifies how relevant a given template is for the considered reactants, based on the approach suggested by Marwin Segler [https://onlinelibrary.wiley.com/doi/abs/10.1002/chem.201605499]

 	-'Popularity': Ranking based on number of references in literature, independent of the product species

 - Precursor prioritization: via '--precusor_prioritization', is used to determine which precursor is the most promising branch to pursue.
 It currently has the following options:

-	-'Heuristic': Simple heuristic, with decreasing score as number of atoms, rings and chiral centers increases -'SCScore': Synthetic Complexity Score - learned quantity indicating how complex a molecule is.
+	-'Heuristic': Simple heuristic, with decreasing score as number of atoms, rings and chiral centers increases

+	-'SCScore': Synthetic Complexity Score - learned quantity indicating how complex a molecule is.
 Tries to interpret molecules with a protection/deprotection group as less complex than their non-protected counterparts. [https://pubs.acs.org/doi/abs/10.1021/acs.jcim.7b00622]

 - Tree scoring: via '--tree_scoring', determines how final synthesis trees should be sorted/ranked.
 It currently has the following options:

-	-'Product': uses the product of template score and forward prediction score -'Forward_only': uses only the forward prediction score -'Template_only': uses only the template score
+	-'Product': uses the product of template score and forward prediction score

+	-'Forward_only': uses only the forward prediction score

+	-'Template_only': uses only the template score

 ### Limits and thresholds: the following options will set limits for the different parts of the program